T4EQ/T4EQ.github.io/content/projects.md

 ---

-As part of our mission, we are actively working on projects focused on rural development, beginning with bridging the digital divide in education.
+As part of our mission, we are actively working on projects focused on rural development, starting with bridging the digital divide in education.
 These initiatives also aim to enhance local livelihoods and promote long-term community growth.
 Our ongoing projects are described below.

 ### Portable lighting for rural classrooms